maxdevblock/cubmods/docs/source/manual.rst

 because, as in the R package ``CUB``, only the models without covariates and with covariates for all components have been implemented.
 Nevertheless, the symbol ``1`` could be used to specify a different combination of components with covariates.
-For example, if we want to specify a CUB model with covariate ``cov`` for uncertainty only, we could pass the formula ``ordinal ~ cov | 1 | 1``: in this case, for feeling and shelter effect, the constant terms only (:math:`\gamma_0` and :math:`\omega_0`) will be estimated and the values of the estimated :math:`\xi` and :math:`\delta` could be computed as :math:`\hat\xi=\mathrm{expit}(\hat\gamma_0)` and
+For example, if we want to specify a CUB model with the covariate ``cov`` for uncertainty only, we could pass the formula ``ordinal ~ cov | 1 | 1``: in this case, for feeling and shelter effect, the constant terms only (:math:`\gamma_0` and :math:`\omega_0`) will be estimated and the values of the estimated :math:`\xi` and :math:`\delta` could be computed as :math:`\hat\xi=\mathrm{expit}(\hat\gamma_0)` and